 During the PLL locking sequence, it is normal for the DLD signal to toggle a number of times before remaining steady when the PLL is completely locked and stable.
 There may be applications where it is desirable to have DLD asserted only after the PLL is solidly locked.
-This is possible by using the
+This is possible by using the current source lock detect function.
+This function is set by selecting it as the output from the LD pin control (0x1A<5:0>).

-The current source lock detect provides a current of 110 $\mu A$ when DLD is true and shorts to ground when DLD is false.
+The current source lock detect provides a current of 110 μA when DLD is true and shorts to ground when DLD is false.
 If a capacitor is connected to the LD pin, it charges at a rate determined by the current source during the DLD true time but is discharged nearly instantly when DLD is false.
 By monitoring the voltage at the LD pin (top of the capacitor), it is only possible to get a Logic High level after the DLD has been true for a sufficiently long time.
 Any momentary DLD false resets the charging.
 By selecting a properly sized capacitor, it is possible to delay a lock detect indication until the PLL is stably locked, and the lock detect does not chatter.

 The voltage on the capacitor can be sensed by an external comparator connected to the LD pin.
 However, there is an internal LD pin comparator that can be read at the REFMON pin control (0x1B<4:0>) or the STATUS pin control (0x17<7:2>) as an active high signal.
 It is also available as an active low signal (REFMON, 0x1B<4:0> and STATUS, 0x17<7:2>).
-The internal LD pin comparator trip point and hysteresis are given in Table 16.
+The internal LD pin comparator trip point and hysteresis are given in Table 15.

-Figure 49.
-Current Source Lock Detect
+Figure 34.
+Current Source Digital Lock Detect